The Signature Hotel @ Thapae (SHA Extra Plus) - Chiang Mai Sandbox Hotel

-Bei Buchungsanfragen werden Sie direkten Kontakt mit dem The Signature Hotel @ Thapae (SHA Extra Plus) , und The Signature Hotel @ Thapae (SHA Extra Plus) wird die Zahlung direkt von Ihnen einziehen.
+Les demandes de réservation vous mettent en contact direct avec The Signature Hotel @ Thapae (SHA Extra Plus) de manière prioritaire, et The Signature Hotel @ Thapae (SHA Extra Plus) percevra directement le paiement de votre part.

 All of the following packages include the required tests, and transport.